BHC Investors Have Opportunity to Lead Bausch Health Companies Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Sept.
-7, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Bausch Health Companies Inc. ("Bausch" or the "Company") (NYSE: BHC).
+LOS ANGELES, Sept.
+8, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Bausch Health Companies Inc. ("Bausch" or the "Company") (NYSE: BHC).

 Class Period: August 6, 2020 – May 3, 2023